Is a Contract with a Computer Program Enforceable?

 One of the basic definitions of contract law is that there is an agreement between two or more parties (legal entities).
-Traditionally, this was two people that agree on the terms of the contract and the consideration or payment for various goods or services, which will be rendered by the party to the contract.
+Traditionally, this was two people who agreed on the terms of the agreement and the consideration or payment for various goods or services that will be rendered by the party to the contract.

 Google’s new assistant features include the ability to have a computer program schedule appointments for you—even if those appointments are dinner reservations with a non-refundable reservation fee.
 So, in essence, this is artificial intelligence forming contracts with businesses.